 Frequency of Testing

-- Regular Testing: Test your safety switches every three months.
-A good reminder is to perform safety switch testing at the start of each season.
+- Regular Testing: Make it a habit to test your safety switches every three months.
+A handy reminder is to do it at the start of each new season.

-- After a Lightning Strike: If your area experiences a lightning strike, test your safety switch to ensure it hasn’t been damaged.
+- After a Lightning Strike: If there’s a lightning strike in your area, check your safety switch to ensure it’s still in good working order.

 Resetting the Safety Switch

-- Switch to On Position: After testing, reset the safety switch by flipping it back to the on position.
-Ensure that power is restored to all affected circuits and power points.
+- Switch to On Position: Once you’ve done your testing, reset the switch by flipping it back to on.
+Make sure all your circuits and power points are powered up again.

-- Monitor for Tripping: If the safety switch tripping occurs frequently, it may indicate issues with wiring or appliances.
-Consult an electrician to investigate further.
+- Monitor for Tripping: If the safety switch keeps tripping, it could point to problems with your wiring or appliances.
+It’s a good idea to have an electrician take a closer look.

 Troubleshooting Common Issues